 Because our business is built on relationships and connections, at Telx, we have experience on both sides of the vendor process.
-Not only have we formed countless relationships with other companies that help us; we've also served as a vendor for data centre colocation, cloud, interconnection, and BC/DR services for thousands of other companies.
+Not only have we formed countless relationships with other companies that help us; we’ve also served as a vendor for data center colocation, cloud, interconnection, and BC/DR services for thousands of other companies.

 These many years of relationships have given us a good bit of insight about the vendor selection process, and what it takes to build good relationships.
 In our experience, pre-evaluating these three factors can save lots of headaches down the road: